 Many of the area wine tours will also include a stop at one of the numerous olive groves, where you will be able to see how olive oil is pressed, and sample some delicious varieties on crusty bread.

 For the more adventurous, there are plenty of outdoor activities such as kayaking, horse riding, mountain biking, some very good trout fishing and trekking, such as the Cordon del Plata trek Andes excursion to the summit of the Morro del Negro.

-A typical Mendoza city tour, which takes half a day, will include pretty plazas, historical ruins left by the great earthquake, a drive around the General San Martin Park with its elaborate gates and Romanesque fountains, and a trip up nearby Cerro de la Gloria (Glory Hill), which has Instagram-worthy views of the picturesque city and its surrounding vineyards.
+A typical Mendoza city tour, which takes half a day, will include pretty plazas, historical ruins left by the great earthquake, a spin around the General San Martin Park with its elaborate gates and Romanesque fountains, and a trip up nearby Cerro de la Gloria (Glory Hill), which has Instagram-worthy views of the picturesque city and its surrounding vineyards.